 1) Checks the purifying chemical tanks; drains, cleans, prepares the chemicals for, and refills the tanks as necessary.

 2) Disposes the solid waste matter from the filtering process in the proper containers, and caps-off the filled containers.

-4) Ensures that the bottles in the Composite Sampler are in place and correctly set.
+4) Insures that the bottles in the Composite Sampler are in place and correctly set.

 Read, understand, and adhere to safety and environmental protection procedures and work instructions.

 QUALIFICATION REQUIREMENTS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 EDUCATION and/or EXPERIENCE: High school diploma or general education degree (GED) and two years technical training and three years related work experience; or equivalent combination of education and experience.

 LANGUAGE SKILLS: Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before employees of organization and vendors.

 MATHEMATICAL SKILLS: Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.